Polarized TMD fragmentation functions for $J/\psi$ production: Quark fragmentation

 \subsection{Quark TMDFF projections}

 The procedure for classifying polarized TMD PDFs and FFs was originally developed for spin-1/2 quarks and spin-1/2 external hadrons by Refs. \cite{Boer:1997nt,Tangerman:1994eh,Mulders:1995dh}.
-This yields 8 independent nonperturbative TMDs.
+This yields eight independent nonperturbative TMDs.
 The process for identifying the possible polarized TMD PDFs and FFs for a spin-1/2 quark and a spin-1 external hadron is nearly identical.
-This was first performed by Bachetta et.~al.~\cite{Bacchetta:2000jk} by writing down all tensor structures that are invariant under parity and hermiticity.
+This was first performed by Bachetta and Mulders \cite{Bacchetta:2000jk} by writing down all tensor structures that are invariant under parity and hermiticity.
 This yields 18 possible TMDFFs which are summarized in Table \ref{tab: quark TMDFFs}.

-In practice, we project out the TMDFFs from Eq. (\ref{eq: q TMDFF}) in the following way.
+In practice, we project out the TMDFFs from Eq.~(\ref{eq: q TMDFF}) in the following way.
 First, we note the initial spin-1/2 quark can either be unpolarized, longitudinally polarized, or transversely polarized at leading twist.
-This corresponds to taking $\Gamma \to \gamma^+/2, ~\gamma^+\gamma_5/2,$ or $ i\sigma^{\beta +}\gamma_5/2$ respectively, and then evaluating the trace in Eq. (\ref{eq: q TMDFF}).
-Then, the polarization vectors that appear with the LDME in Eq. (\ref{eq: 3S18 LDME}) are boosted and parameterized according to Eq. (\ref{eq: Jpsi Pol}).
+This corresponds to taking $\Gamma \to \gamma^+/2, ~\gamma^+\gamma_5/2,$ or $ i\sigma^{\beta +}\gamma_5/2$, respectively, and then evaluating the trace in Eq.~(\ref{eq: q TMDFF}).
+Then, the polarization vectors that appear with the LDME in Eq.~(\ref{eq: 3S18 LDME}) are boosted and parametrized according to Eq.~(\ref{eq: Jpsi Pol}).
 This produces many objects proportional to the same spin parameters characterized by Ref. \cite{Bacchetta:2000jk}.
 These tensor objects produced by this procedure are not the TMDFFs themselves, but rather proportional to the TMDFFs.
 Thus finally, to isolate the distributions, we invert the factors identified in Ref.~\cite{Bacchetta:2000jk} and systematically apply them to project out the final results.
-These steps are summarized by the operations given in Appendix \ref{app: Projection} and the exact TMDFFs are determined by inverting the factors in Eqs. (\ref{eq: U quark FFs}), (\ref{eq: L quark FFs}), and (\ref{eq: T quark FFs}).
+These steps are summarized by the operations given in Appendix \ref{app: Projection} and the exact TMDFFs are determined by inverting the factors in Eqs. (\ref{eq: U quark FFs})-(\ref{eq: T quark FFs}).

-Using the definitions of the fragmentation functions and the polarization machinery presented, we calculate the the TMDFFs in the $\boldsymbol{p}_\perp \gg \Lambda$ regime.
-In momentum space, the leading order nonzero FFs for an unpolarized quark to fragment to $J/\psi$ are
+Using the definitions of the fragmentation functions and the polarization machinery presented, we calculate the TMDFFs in the $\boldsymbol{p}_\perp \gg \Lambda$ regime.
+In momentum space, the leading-order (LO) nonzero FFs for an unpolarized quark to fragment to $J/\psi$ are

 The nonzero FFs for a longitudinally polarized quark to fragment to $J/\psi$ are: